microsoft/community-content/S5-Season-of-MCP/Organizer Kit/README.md

 ### 🎤 3.
 Content: Speakers & Facilitators

-- [ ] Identify and invite speaker/s to lead the presentations.
+- [ ] Identify and invite speaker/s to lead the presentation.
-- [ ] Recruit facilitators to run the workshop.
 - [ ] Share the content resources with all speakers and facilitators so they are well-prepared.
 - [ ] Prepare a **backup plan** in case a speaker or facilitator is unable to attend.